OfficeDev/Project-Accelerator/README.md

 1. Look for the _When the request state is updated to Approved_ cloud flow
 ![Cloud Flow in the solution](images/cloud-flow-in-solution.png)
 1. Click on the label to open the flow in flow.microsoft.com
-1. Edit the flow to support the workflows of the team
+1. Edit the flow to support the workflows of your team
 1. Save the Flow and close the browser tab
 1. In the Power Apps makers portal, press the _Publish all customizations- button to persist changes to the flow
 ![Publish customizations button](images/publish-customizations.png)